-The age percentages between all child fatalities reported to the Hotline and those meeting the requirements for a CIRRT review remain extremely close, if not the same, of which children under the age of 4 years are the majority.
+The age percentages between all child fatalities reported to the Hotline and those meeting the requirements for a CIRRT review remain extremely close, if not the same.
+Children under the age of four are the majority.

 d.
 Causal Factors All Fatalities